SeeStarz/SovereignChess/README.md

 # Sovereign Chess

 This project is a digital app version of a chess variation "Sovereign Chess" by Mark Bates.
 This project is a hobby project, expect there to be bugs and messy undocumented code.

+### **!!!
+IMPORTANT !!!
+Currently only supports windows OS.
+Code is tested with windows 11.**

 This project is by no means official, and this variation is not mine.
 Have a look at https://www.infinitepigames.com/sovereign-chess.